 Drug use always carries risk.
 The effects of new psychoactive substances (NPS) or ‘legal highs’ are unpredictable and the health risks unknown.
 If you choose to use:-

 What are ‘NPS’?
-The FAQs below try to answer the most commonly asked questions about these substances:
+The FAQs below try to answer the most commonly asked questions about these substances.
+We also have a leaflet available which you can view here – just get in touch if you’d like printed copies.

 What are ‘new psychoactive substances’ (NPS) or ‘legal highs’?